Mānoa, Hawaii

-Mānoa Valley or Mānoa (/ˈmɑːnoʊə/, informally /mɑːˈnoʊə/) is a valley and residential neighborhood of Honolulu, Hawaii.
-The neighborhood is approximately three miles (5 km) east and inland from downtown Honolulu and less than a mile (1600 m) from Ala Moana and Waikīkī.
+Mānoa or Mānoa Valley (/ˈmɑːnoʊə/, informally /mɑːˈnoʊə/) is a valley and residential neighborhood of Honolulu, Hawaii.
+The neighborhood is about 3 mi east and inland from downtown Honolulu and less than 1 mi from Ala Moana and Waikīkī.

 Neighborhood

-Similar to many Honolulu neighborhoods, Mānoa consists of an entire valley, running from Mānoa Falls at the mauka (inland-most) end to King Street.
-The valley receives almost daily rain, even during the dry season, and is thus richly vegetated – though the valley walls are often dry.
-Seeing rainbows in the valley is a common occurrence, and is the source of the University of Hawaiʻi at Mānoa sports team names, the Rainbow Warriors (for men's teams) and Rainbow Wahine (for the women, with the beach volleyball team more often using BeachBows).
+Like many Honolulu neighborhoods, Mānoa consists of an entire valley, running from Mānoa Falls at the mauka (inland-most) end to King Street.
+The valley receives almost daily rain, even during the dry season, and is thus richly vegetated, though the valley walls are often dry.
+Rainbows are common in the valley, and the University of Hawaiʻi at Mānoa sports teams are the Rainbow Warriors (for men's teams) and Rainbow Wahine (for the women, with the beach volleyball team more often using BeachBows).

-The neighborhood is composed of private houses built before the 1960s and low-rise condominiums.
+The neighborhood comprises private houses built before the 1960s and low-rise condominiums.
 Mānoa is home to the University of Hawaiʻi at Mānoa, the flagship campus of the University of Hawaiʻi System.
 The university has several faculty and student residence areas in Mānoa.

-Other educational institutions located in Mānoa include Mānoa Elementary School, Noelani Elementary School, Punahou School, the Mid-Pacific Institute, Saint Francis School, and a handful of small, private preschools.
+Other educational institutions in Mānoa include Mānoa Elementary School, Noelani Elementary School, Punahou School, the Mid-Pacific Institute, Saint Francis School, and a few small, private preschools.

-The central shopping area of Mānoa is the Mānoa Marketplace which features a farmer's market several days of the week.
+Mānoa's central shopping area is the Mānoa Marketplace, which features a farmer's market several days of the week.
 More recent development has seen housing on steeper parts of the Diamond Head side valley wall.

 Geography

 Mānoa means thick, solid, vast, depth, or thickness in the Hawaiian language.
-There is another valley named Mānoa on the north shore of Kauaʻi.
+Another valley named Mānoa is on the north shore of Kauaʻi.

 Mānoa Stream begins at the base of Mānoa Falls and runs through the valley before joining the Palolo Stream to form the Mānoa-Palolo drainage canal, which flows into the Ala Wai Canal.
-Floods caused by high rainfall have plagued the residents living along Mānoa Stream.
-Most recent was on October 30, 2004, when Mānoa Stream overflowed causing millions of dollars in damages to residential homes and University of Hawaiʻi at Mānoa buildings.
+Floods caused by high rainfall have plagued people living along Mānoa Stream.
+On October 30, 2004, Mānoa Stream overflowed, causing millions of dollars in damages to residential homes and University of Hawaiʻi at Mānoa buildings.